On this page

-- There will be free blue box collection for schools (public, separate, and private that teach Kindergarten to Grade 12), non-profit retirement and long-term care homes, and multi-residential buildings (e.g., apartments and condos).
+- There will be free blue box collection for schools (public, separate, and private that teach Kindergarten to Grade 12), non-profit retirement and long-term care homes, and multi-residential properties (e.g., apartments and condos).

 Who is responsible for blue box collection?

 As of July 2023, the companies that produce blue box materials sold in Ontario will be responsible and held accountable for collecting these materials and recycling them into new products.

 These companies, also known as Producers, will fulfill their regulatory obligations collectively through Producer Responsibility Organizations (PROs).
 The PROs have come together to run a single, new, province-wide common collection system.
 The approved common collection system administrator is a non-profit company called Circular Materials.

 Circular Materials will be responsible for the collection of blue box materials from homes and residential buildings across Ontario, including the residential portion of mixed commercial and residential properties.

 If you live, work, or visit another municipality, please check local resources for instructions on how to use the new recycling system.
 By January 2026, all municipalities in Ontario will be switched over to this new producer responsibility collection system.

 The Government of Ontario has introduced provincial legislation that changes how blue box materials are managed and collected in Ontario.